TheLevelUp/pos-library-proposedorders-csharp/README.md

 ```
 // ...
-// Retreive the inputs to this library from the check (described above)
+// Retreive the inputs to this library from the check (described in the introduction)
 // ...

 var adjustedCheckValues = LevelUp.Pos.ProposedOrderCalculator.Calculator.CalculateAdjustedCheckValues(